aaronkjones/blog/content/blog/home-assistant-security-system.md

 When you press `Call Service`, you should receive a notification on your iPhone or however you configured to be notified.

-Now in order to make sure the automation tigger will notify you, we can do another test.
+Now in order to make sure the automation trigger will notify you, we can do another test.

 - Go to the `States` section.